AWGL/pdf_scanner/readme.md

+This script :
-This script converts all PDF files in a specified directory to PNG images.
+-converts all PDF files in a specified directory to pillow image objects -extracts text from the images using tesseract -searches the text for a given string pattern
+-prints the filename and page number to the terminal if the pattern is found

 usage: python run.py [input_dir] [pattern]